Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Levels of Robustness in DST

 analogous to Eq.~(\ref{eq:seq_att}).
 For training, we minimise

 analogous to Eq.~(\ref{eq:loss}).
-If $Y \in D_t$, then $\vctr{l}^\mathrm{q}_{Y}$ marks the positions of all tokens of $Y$ in $D_t$.
-If $Y' \not\in D_t$, then $\vctr{l}^\mathrm{q}_{Y'}$ puts a weight of 1 onto special token $x_\mathrm{NONE}$, and 0 everywhere else.
-During each training step, a negative sample $Y'$ rather than a positive sample $Y$ is picked with probability $p_\mathrm{neg}$.
+At each training step, a random negative sample $\bar{Y} \not\in D_t$ rather than a positive sample is picked for training with probability $p_\mathrm{neg}$.
+For the $Y \in D_t$, the label $\vctr{l}^\mathrm{q}_{Y}$ marks the positions of all tokens of $Y$ in $D_t$.
+For the $\bar{Y} \not\in D_t$, the label $\vctr{l}^\mathrm{q}_{\bar{Y}}$ puts a weight of 1 onto special token $x_\mathrm{NONE}$ and 0 everywhere else.
 The desired behaviour of this model is therefore to distribute the maximum amount of the probability mass uniformly among all tokens that belong to the randomly picked sequence.
 In case a queried sequence is absent from the input, all probability mass should be assigned to $x_\mathrm{NONE}$.
+Table~\ref{tab:tagging_example} lists positive and negative training examples.